Masters of Arts in Mental Health Counseling

 - Abnormal Psychology

 Applicants should provide a personal statement including discussion of related course work, work, internship, and/or personal experiences.
 They should submit three letters of recommendation from individuals familiar with the applicants’ professional and academic experience.
 Please provide at least two academic references as well as a listing of all undergraduate and graduate courses taken in psychology and the grades received in each.

-While there is a minimum GPA required for admission, and most successful applicants will possess a strong GPA, there are always exceptional circumstances.
+While there is not a minimum GPA required for admission, and most successful applicants will possess a strong GPA, there are always exceptional circumstances.
 These include students who performed poorly years ago but have since performed well in academic or work settings, and students who have had health or extenuating personal issues that may have impacted their academic performance, but subsequently sustained a higher level of performance.
 Please address any such issues in the personal statement.

 The faculty comprises active clinicians and researchers with clinical, supervisory, medical center, hospital, agency, and private practice backgrounds.

 The core faculty who teach and supervise student progress are concerned about the challenges, and difficulties inherent in the human condition; our curriculum reflects these concerns as well as fulfills New York State requirements for licensure as a mental health counselor.
 We address cultural and social issues as they emerge and change in our diverse and challenging world.
 Graduates will be prepared to work with adolescents, adults, families, groups, and organizations, using their counseling skills.
 We believe that counseling professionals ought to have a lifelong learning commitment that will support their continued professional development and commitment to human growth.

 - Dr. Glen Albright

 - Rose Marie Chatterton, MA – Fieldwork Coordinator & Co-Director